FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/branching-collaboration/branching.md

 - **Restore Branch to Commit:** If you need to roll back your project to a previous version, this option allows you to restore your current branch to the state of a specific commit.
 This can be useful if a commit change introduces an issue, and you need to revert to a stable point in the project.
 - **Copy Commit ID:** Every commit is assigned a unique ID.
 This option allows you to copy the commit ID, which can be useful for referencing specific commits in collaboration with team members.

+### Commits vs. Snapshots and Versions
+FlutterFlow offers multiple ways to save the state of your project at specific points in time.

+Snapshots are automatically created as you edit your project.
+Think of them as automatic backups that you can revert to whenever needed.
+Versions and commits, on the other hand, are manually created checkpoints.
+While both serve a similar purpose, commits offer more flexibility by allowing you to view the specific changes made in each commit.
+If you're using a plan that supports branching, it's recommended to use commits for better tracking and version control.

 ## Branch-level Permissions